j5bot/j5bot.github.com/index.md

 for them via localStorage.
 The code leverages require, knockback (knockout + backbone), and a little bit of zurb foundation.

-When completed, the site will enable different types of checklists such as 'have', 'want', 'will sell', 'will trade', etc. as well as sharing collections with others via links.
+When completed, the site would enable different types of checklists such as 'have', 'want', 'will sell', 'will trade', etc. as well as sharing collections with others via links.
 I would like to implement distributed (i.e. via Dropbox, Google Drive, etc.) as well as centralized storage options (via document store